 Acrodynia.
-A specific type of dermatitis seen in animals fed on diets deficient in vitamin B6.
-(Sebrell.)
+A specific type of dermatitis seen on diets deficient in vitamin B6.
+(WHSS.)

 Acrolein.
-Acraldehyde, CH3: CHCHO.
-Formed when glycerol is heated to a high temperature, and is responsible for the acrid odour and lachrymatory vapour produced when fats are overheated.
+Acraldehyde, CH2: CHCHO.
+Formed when glycerolis heated to a high temperature, and is responsible for the acrid odour and lachrymatory vapour produced when fats are overheated.
 (Cohen.)